Demand Planning vs. Supply Planning

 Demand forecasting in GMDH Streamline.

-Supply planning is used to fulfill the demand plan while meeting the benchmarks of the organization, as it relates to inventory production and logistics.
+Supply planning is the process of determining how best to meet the demand for products while optimizing resource usage and minimizing costs.
 In short, it tries to meet the demand forecasts as efficiently as possible.
 Supply planning has a bigger focus on manufacturing lead times, minimum order quantities, leveling production, and managing safety stocks.

 A supply plan can only work with a demand plan in place.
 This is because a supply plan will input the demand plan and all component data, which generates a master production schedule.
 Once in place, the supply planning reviews capacity and its impact on resources–making revisions as needed along the way.